 2. Problems with the collateral.
 This can include a lien being placed on your assets at the secretary of state.

-3. Physical damage to your assets or business can trigger an unexpected visit.
+3. Physical damage to your assets or company location can trigger an unexpected visit.

 4. Disputes with a lender or landlord.